kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Wasted a lot of time today.
 Not productive at all, but I guess it can't be avoided when I just wanna relax.
 That said, there seems to be more and more terms coming up on Solidity and it's slowly getting more complicated.
 I only last dealt with inheritance and public/private in Java/Ruby and it seems like a long time, I hope this doesn't come up to be some classes-intensive and confusing coding.

 **Link to work:**

+### Day 89 : 8th June Friday, 2018

+**Today's Progress:** CryptoZombies, Learning through Videos

+**Thoughts:** Not much coding as I ended up working at a place without internet, so cleared some videos that I had downloaded previously.
+Animating in React (Animating with SVG sounds so cool), Basic three.js capabilities, Adding depth to a website design.

+Completed lesson 2 of Cryptozombies!
+The similarity with JS and the examples are what makes this easy to learn, for now.
+Looking forward to more!

+**Link to work:**

+### Missed A Day : 9th June Saturday, 2018

+### Missed A Day : 10th June Sunday, 2018

+### Missed A Day : 11th June Monday, 2018

+### Day 90 : 12th June Tuesday, 2018

+**Today's Progress:** Tyler React Bootcamp

+**Thoughts:** Didn't want to move on to Redux yet, and I'm glad I checked out this Free React Bootcamp by Tyler Mcginnis.
+Awesome explanation on the very very basics of React, making it work without the Webpack, babel, JSX.

+I feel it's hard to juggle dev work and wordpress work at the same time.
+Gotta put in the time to actually code while completing work before the deadlines.

+**Link to work:**